 The decision to swarm at or after the drop in atmospheric pressure seems to be an innate response amongst termites.
 This response to the weather is much like an involuntary reflex, but it means that they are more likely to find termites from other colonies to breed with.
 A higher variation and diversity of genetic material gives a chance for new and better adapted termite colonies to thrive.
 You can read more about this just above in the section: Do termites swarm after Rain?

 Flying termites have a very long life expectancy of over 20 years if they are successful in their search for a mate and a good location for the colony.
 Although, they are very fragile during the swarm and most of them will be either eaten by any animal that sees them, or die due to exposure.

 Are Flying Termites Dangerous and Can They Bite You?

 Flying termites are not dangerous to humans.
-They won’t bite you, and they do not carry any diseases.
-They are however dangerous to your house, in the long run.
+They will not bite you, and they do not carry any diseases.
+They are however dangerous to your house in the long run.
 If you have a lot of termites appearing indoors you may even have a nest in your home.
 If there is a colony living within your home there can be issues with mould due to the humidity they bring with them.

 Below you can find a list of blog posts and pages on our website which are related to flying termites and termite swarming.